mhcrnl/Phonebook-13/README.md

 Phonebook
 =========

-A simple phonebook to store, retrieve, edit and delete contacts.
+A simple phonebook (command line as well as GUI) to store, retrieve, edit and delete contacts.

 Installation
 ------------